dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/add-loan/index.md

 ---
 title: Add Loan
 excerpt: >-
-  To make it easy to write documentation in plain Markdown, most UI components are styled using Markdown elements with few additional CSS classes.
+  To make it easy to add new HMDA LAR records, HMDA Hero
 seo:
   title: UI Components
   description: This is the UI components page